This short tutorial shows you how to scan physical documents like paper, receipts, or a business card right from the Files app on your iPhone or iPad.

+Along with handy features like sharing iCloud folders and zipping or unzipping files, the iOS Files app also allows you to scan documents and save them wherever you want.
 This is a good way to save a few bucks on a document scanning app as well as save time and effort by scanning documents quickly and easily.

-Use the Files document scanner
+How to use the Files app as a document scanner